Texas police officer killed by man fleeing traffic stop

 Nassau Bay police Sgt.
 Kaila Sullivan was assisting in a traffic stop Tuesday night at an apartment complex when police discovered the driver had an outstanding warrant for assault on a family member, Nassau Bay Police Chief Tim Cromie said.

-Police were in the process of handcuffing and arresting the man when he escaped the officers and got into his vehicle, Cromie said.

-The man then drove off, striking Sullivan, who later died at a hospital, Cromie said.
+The driver escaped the officers then drove off in his vehicle, striking Sullivan, who later died at a hospital, Cromie said.
 The vehicle was discovered abandoned and police believe the man ran away.

 Sullivan, 43, was approaching her 16-year anniversary with the Nassau Bay Police Department and had worked on the night shift, Cromie said, calling her “a consummate professional in police work.”